OURadar/SimRadar/README.md

 ### Using the Radar Simulation (RS) Framework ###

 The simulation framework is written is plain C for performance and portability.
 All calculations are implemented within RS framework with functions prefix RS.
 To include the RS framework, there is only one header, i.e., `rs.h` is needed.
-The following codes create a simple simulation domain:
+The following example codes create a simple simulation domain and emulate a PPI scan:

     #include "rs.h"

     int main(int argc, char *argv[]) {

+        int k = 0;

         RSHandle  *S;
         ADMHandle *A;